dump247/require-style/README.md

 Plugin that uses requirejs dependency management to insert links to stylesheets into the head of the document.
+Ensures that the order of the stylesheets is maintained (stylesheets of dependencies are loaded before the module's stylesheets).

 # Dependencies